PoliticalGraveyard.com

 Heacock, Joseph — of Montgomery County, Pa.
 Democrat.
 Member of Pennsylvania state senate 12th District, 1911-14.
 Burial location unknown.

 Heacock, Reuben E. — of Cook County, Ill.
-Delegate to Illinois state constitutional convention Cook County, 1847.
+Delegate to Illinois state constitutional convention from Cook County, 1847.
 Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."